SpinalNet: Deep Neural Network with Gradual Input: Theoretical Background

 \subsection{Human Somatosensory System and the Spinal Cord}

 Although the exact mechanism of the human somatosensory system is not well understood, we find several similarities between the human spinal cord and the proposed neural network \cite{d2008spinal}.
-Features we aimed to mimic are as follows: \begin{enumerate} \item Gradual input and nerve plexus. \item Voluntary and involuntary actions. \item Attention to pain intensity. \end{enumerate}
+We aim to mimic the following characteristics of human spinal cord: \begin{enumerate} \item Gradual input and nerve plexus. \item Voluntary and involuntary actions. \item Attention to pain intensity. \end{enumerate}

-Sensory neurons reach the spinal cord through a complex network, known as nerve plexus.
-Fig. \ref{Hsensory} represents a portion of nerve plexus.
+Sensory neurons reach the spinal cord through a complex network, known as the nerve plexus.
+Fig. \ref{Hsensory} represents a portion of the nerve plexus.
 A single vertebra does not receive all of the information.
 The tactile sensory network covers millions of sensors.
-Furthermore, the human tactile system is more stable compared to the vision or the auditory systems, as there are a fewer number of touch-blind patients, compared to the number of blind patients.
+Furthermore, the human tactile system is more stable compared to the vision or the auditory systems, as there are fewer touch-blind patients, compared to the number of blind patients.
 The nerve plexus network sends all tactile signals to the spinal cord gradually.
-Different locations of a spinal cord receive the pain of leg and the pain of hand \cite{d2008spinal}.
+Different locations of a spinal cord receive the pain of the leg and the pain of the hand \cite{d2008spinal}.
 The neurons existing in the vertebral column are responsible for transferring the sense of touch to the brain and may take some actions.
 Our brain can control the spinal neurons to increase or decrease the pain intensity \cite{sprenger2012attention}.
-Sensory neurons may also convey information to the lower-motor before getting instruction from the brain.
+Sensory neurons may also convey information to the lower motor before getting instruction from the brain.
 This miraculous procedure is called involuntary or reflex movements.